During the Christmas break in 2020, while we were in lockdown, I got kicked off Facebook.

 Tiptoeing my way back onto social media

-My break from being online felt very healing, gave me a new perspective and greater awareness about how it impacts my energy and wellbeing.
-I’m much more mindful now of when I’ve had enough screen time, when I’ve been sitting at my computer long enough and need to move my body, and I’m really aware of the ‘shoulds’ that pull me to be more present on social media these days.
+My break from being online felt very healing.
+It gave me a new perspective and greater awareness about how it impacts my energy and wellbeing.
+I’m much more mindful now of when I’ve had enough screen time and when I’ve been sitting at my computer long enough and need to move my body, and I’m really aware of the ‘shoulds’ that pull me to be more present on social media these days.